Kegel exercises are a must when it comes to strengthening your pelvic floor and getting those muscles tight.

 The pelvic floor is comprised of muscles, and important ones at that.
 Kegel weights, also referred to as Kegel eggs, vaginal weights, cones or other devices are designed to complement traditional Kegel exercises and get you an effective workout in less time and see results faster.
-If you haven't already, be sure to check out our award winning set.
+It's these pelvic floor muscles that help give you a stronger vagina!

 Using our step by step guide, you'll be using your weights in no time.

 The first step when using a Kegel exercise trainer is to find your starting weight.
 Wash the them with warm water and mild soap.
 Begin with the ivory colored ball or the lightest weight in your set.

 Position yourself in a way that is comfortable with one leg raised on a step or chair.
 Gently insert the ivory weight just as you would a tampon by grasping the end that has the cord attached and sliding it in until the entire bulb is in your vagina, the cord should remain outside of the body.
 Use a water based lubricant as needed.

 As you tighten your pelvic muscles to support it you might notice the weight naturally pulls up and away from your fingers as it's drawn into your vagina.